V-Naga-Praveen/Intrusion-Detection-System-Using-ML/README.md

    ```

 3. **Run the Jupyter notebooks**:
-   Open `ids-code.ipynb` and `gui-code.ipynb` in Jupyter Notebook and run the cells to execute the project code and the GUI.
+   Open `IDS-code.ipynb` and `gui-code.ipynb` in Jupyter Notebook and run the cells to execute the project code and the GUI.

 ## 8. Contact

-For any questions or further information, please contact [your email].
+For any questions or further information, please contact [vajjanagapraveen@gmail.com].

 ---